Internships: Leadership in Action

 2. Provide an assessment from a supervisor.

 Additionally, in order to earn internship credit, there must exist an internship contract between the Arizona Board of Regents and office/entity in which the student is serving an internship.
 This requirement is university-wide.
 To find out if such a contract exists with the office with which a student seeks to intern, email susan.carrese@asu.edu.
-If no contract exists, SCETL can assist the student in creating the contract.

 Travel support funding